5 best Things to Do in Fiambalá Catamarca

 The views from the stone pools are exceptional since the hot springs are surrounded by mountains.
 In the thermal complex there are cabins and inns for lodging and a restaurant area.
 It is all very well put together for your enjoyment.

-4. Things to do in Fiambalá: the Six Thousand Route
+4. Tours in Fiambalá: the Six Thousand Route

 Route 60 from Fiambalá to the international pass of San Francisco is known as the route of the Six Thousands due to the large number of mountains and volcanoes above this height that surround the road.